Selbe Seite in deutsch

 The BAS produces speech resources either by public funding or industrial cooperations.
 Speech resources funded exclusively by public money are available without restrictions immediately after the release for everybody.
 Industrial partners that have significantly contributed to the production of the resource are granted a period of one year after the release to exploit the data exclusively.
 After that period the resource is distributed via the BAS either unrestricted or under license.

 Florian Schiel received his Dipl.-Ing. and Dr.-Ing. degrees from the Technical University in Munich in 1990 and 1993 respectively, both in electrical engineering.
-Since 1993 he has been with the Institute of Phonetics, University of Munich, participating in the VERBMOBIL project.
-His main interests are: speaker adaptation, German phonetics, computational phonology, automatic analysis of very large speech corpora.
+Since 1993 he has been with the Institute of Phonetics, University of Munich, participating various large BMB+F projects.
+His main interests are: speaker charcteristics, German phonetics, computational phonology, automatic analysis of very large speech corpora.